Spark deficient Gabor frames: Background

 \end{defn}

+The term ``window'' makes much more sense in the continuous setting, whence it originated.
+In signal processing, one analyzes a signal $f\in L^2(\RR)$ by integrating against elements of a frame (e.g. Gabor frames, wavelets, etc.) generated by a well-localized function $\vphi$.
+Typical examples of well-localized functions include functions supported on an interval (thus examining the given function on a small \emph{window of time}), or with very fast decay, such as Gaussian functions; it should be emphasized that Gabor himself first applied Gabor frames on Gaussian window functions \cite{G46,P13}.

+This term carries on to the discrete setting as well, however, we should note that the terms ``window'', ``vector'', and ``function'' (defined over a finite Abelian group) are interchangeable in what follows.

-\subsection{Gabor systems of $\abs{G}$ vectors}
+\subsection{Gabor systems of $\abs{G}=N$ vectors}

-An element $f\in\CC^G$ will interchangeably be viewed as a vector in $\CC^N$, where $N=\abs{G}$, and as a function $f:G\longrar \CC$.
-Then, the Gabor system $(f,\La)$ with $\abs{\La}=N$ is linearly independent if and only if the determinant of the matrix whose columns consist of the coordinates of the vectors $\pi(\la)f$, $\la\in\La$, is nonzero.
+The Gabor system $(f,\La)$ with $\abs{\La}=N$ is linearly independent if and only if the determinant of the matrix whose columns consist of the coordinates of the vectors $\pi(\la)f$, $\la\in\La$, is nonzero.
 This matrix is denoted by $D_{\La}$, and is well-defined up to permutation of its columns.
 The determinant is denoted by $P_{\La}=\det(D_{\La})$, and is well-defined up to a sign, so it makes sense to ask whether $P_{\La}$ is nonzero or not.

 The most important property of $P_{\La}$, however, is the fact that it is a homogeneous polynomial of degree $N$ in $N$ variables, when the coordinates of $f$ are viewed as independent variables.
 So, the existence of an element $f$ such that $(f,\La)$ is linearly independent happens precisely when $P_{\La}$ is a nonzero polynomial.
 Investigating the properties of these polynomials $P_{\La}$ sheds light on the existence of Gabor frames in general linear position.